-Last financialyear, the Board established a Board Skills Matrix that outlines the skills and experience considered by the Board to be important for its directors to collectively possess.
+Periodically the Board reviews its Skills Matrix that outlines the skills and experience considered by the Board to be important for its directors to collectively possess.
 These skills are set out in Table 2, with each considered a competency that the Board believes it requires to effectively discharge its duties.
 In establishing the Board Skills Matrix, the Board identified that, collectively, the Board does have the necessary mix of skills and experience appropriate to the current size and complexity of the Company's business.
-However, there were several emerging areas identified where there are skills gaps and the Board is supplementing their collective skillset with external advisors who are experts in these areas.
+However, if there are emerging areas where skills gaps exist, the Board will supplement their collective skillset with external advisors who are experts in these areas.